-Restated

-Year Ended 31-Mar-18 31-Mar-18 31-Mar-19
+Year Ended 31-Mar-19 £'000 31-Mar-20 £'000

-£'000 £'000 £'000

-Estimated Liabilities in the Scheme (125,606) (129,678) (141,161)
+Estimated Liabilities in the Scheme (141,161) (119,427)

-Estimated Assets in the Scheme 82,157 85,592 90,187
+Estimated Assets in the Scheme 90,187 86,018

-Net Asset / (Liability) arising from Defined Benefit (43,449) (44,086) (50,974)
+Net Asset / (Liability) arising from Defined Benefit (50,974) (33,409)

 Obligation

-The £6.89 million increase in the net liability between years is mainly as a result of a fall in the discount rate used to forecast future asset and obligation values as well as the impacts of the McCloud judgement and GMP equalisations referred to in 5g below.
+The £17.56 million decrease in the net liability between years in part reflects the outcome of the 2019 formal Fund Valuation.
+This improvement is mainly as a result of a higher discount rate used to forecast future asset and obligation values as well as a change in demographic assumptions.
+The impacts of the McCloud judgement and GMP equalisations referred to in 4g below are also reflected in the valuation.
 The relative movement in individual asset and liability valuations are set out in the following two tables.